 - Engage in something creative or artsy

-- Take Ashwagandha (adaptogenic herb which increases tolerance to stress, thus lowering cortisol secretion)
+- Take adaptogenic herbs which increase tolerance to stress, thus lowering cortisol secretion

 Now, what are you best techniques for reducing stress?
 And how do you use them effectively to combat stress thus reducing cortisol production and abdominal obesity.